'That's basically slavery': Man works for $2.71 an hour

 But Hickey, who has said he will have nothing left from his pay cheque once the bills and mortgage are paid, said the problem is both supermarkets and processors refusing to come to a solution that supports the farmers.

 "The processors and the supermarkets need to get together, but they don't," Hickey told news.com.au.
-"They are all like a pack of three-year-olds fighting over a A$2 toy.
+"They are all like a pack of 3-year-olds fighting over a $2 toy.

 "You talk to supermarkets, and they blame the processors, you ask the processor and they say it's Coles and Woolies.